 John XXIII (Pope from 1958 to 1963) and Paul VI (Pope from 1963 until his heresy in 1964) were Catholics.
 For one loses membership in the Church ONLY by heresy, schism, excommunication or apostasy.
 None of this can be found among these popes until 1964.

-The Church has unanimously accepted John XXIII and Paul VI as popes for several years.
+The Church has unanimously accepted John XXIII and Paul VI as popes, during several years, even after their death.

-– The Church is infallible when 100% of its members and bishops (including the Pope) believe something about faith, morals or dogmatic facts.
+– The Church is infallible when 100% of its members and bishops (including the Pope if there is one) believe something about faith, morals or dogmatic facts (passive infallibility).

-– Jesus promised it in the Holy Scripture: “The gates of hell shall not prevail against her.”
+– Jesus promised this infallibility of the Church in the Holy Scripture: “The gates of hell shall not prevail against it.”
 (Matthew 16.18)

 This is more than enough !
-These are facts and dogmas.
+These are a fact and a dogma.
 We cannot refuse them.

 – Jesus is God.